 Route 36 Jacksonville/Sherwood Express 2018 Route Assessment

 Thank you for your interest in improving central Arkansas’ public transit service.
-The public comment period for the 2018 Annual Service Enhancements process is Wednesday, Aug.
+The public comment period for the 2018 Annual Service Enhancements process was Wednesday, Aug.
 1 to Wednesday, Aug.
 15.

-Comments may be made by emailing the email@example.com address.
-Please be sure to include 2018 Annual Service Enhancements in the subject line.
+Comments were made by emailing the firstname.lastname@example.org address, subject line: 2018 Annual Service Enhancements.